expo/expo/docs/README.md

 You can access this documentation online at https://docs.expo.io/.
 It's built using next.js on top of the https://github.com/zeit/docs codebase.

+> **Contributors:** Please make sure that you edit the docs in the `versions/unversioned` directory if you want your changes to apply to the next SDK version too!

 ### Running Locally

 Download the copy of this repostory.